Last Updated on July 26, 2021

-In terms of affordable hostels, Mile High House is your best bet.
+In terms of affordable hostels, Hostel Fish is your best bet.
 Because I am from Denver, I haven’t stayed there myself, but I’ve done my research — they have fair pricing and great reviews.

 Pack Light, Travel Right: The Lightweight Traveler’s Carry-On Only Packing List

 With Denver growing at such a rapid pace, there’s no shortage of fun things to do throughout the city.
 Here are a few of my favorite budget-friendly Denver past times that I recommend if you only have 24-hours to see it all.

 Crepes.
 Brisket.
 Popsickles.
 Honey.
 Arepas.
 Fresh produce.
 Juice.
 Tacos.
 Pizza.
 On Sundays, it’s all waiting for you on South Pearl Street.
 That is if you’re ready to navigate through the thick swarms of stoned and ravenous market-goers.